Layer Marney Tower is a Tudor Palace, built as a statement house by Henry, 1st Lord Marney, Henry VIII’s Lord Privy Seal, in the 1520’s.

 The building is principally the creation of Henry 1st Lord Marney, who died in 1523.
 As an incomplete palace it was of no interest to the Duke of Norfolk who was given care of Marney’s Granddaughter two years later in 1525.
 The house was sold and has been the home of 11 families over the 500 years.
 Each family have stories to contribute to the fascinating history of Layer Marney Tower.

 Tymperleys is another Tudor building in central Colchester owned by the Charrington family.
-It is a wonderful Town house in its own walled garden and is now a Restaurant Tearoom.
-Once home to William Gilberd, scientist and physician to Elizabeth I is was more recently the Clock Museum, housing a fine collection of Colchester Clocks gifted to the town by Bernard Mason.
+It is a wonderful Town House in its own walled garden and is now a Restaurant Tearoom.
+Once home to William Gilberd, scientist and physician to Elizabeth I, and more recently the Clock Museum, it housed a fine collection of Colchester Clocks gifted to the town by Bernard Mason.